Surviving Entanglement in Optic-Microwave Conversion by Electro-Optomechanical System: Electro-optomechanical system

-To analyze the optic-microwave conversion, we need to solve an input-output relation of the entire system.
-To construct the input-output relation, we simplify the Hamiltonian of Eq.~(\ref{totH}) by linearizing the Hamiltonian \cite{Barzanjeh2011,Barzanjeh2015} and by using the rotating wave approximation \cite{Allen1987,Barnett1997,Loudon2000}.
-We define intracavity quantum noise operators $\hat{\alpha}$ and $\hat{\beta}$ as $\hat{\alpha}\equiv\hat{a}-\sqrt{N_{o}}$, $\hat{\beta}\equiv\hat{b}-\sqrt{N_{e}}$, where $N_{j}=|E_{j}|^{2}/(\Gamma_{j}^{2}+\Delta_{j}^{2})$ is the mean photon number in the cavity induced by the driving pumps and $N_{j}\gg 1$.
-The effective cavity detuning is obtained from the following equation:
+To analyze the optic-microwave conversion, we need to solve an input-output relation of the entire system, where the Hamiltonian of Eq.~(\ref{totH}) is simplified by linearizing the Hamiltonian \cite{Barzanjeh2011,Barzanjeh2015} and by the rotating wave approximation \cite{Allen1987,Barnett1997,Loudon2000}.
+Then, the interaction Hamiltonian of Eq.~(\ref{totH}) can be linearized in the following equation:

-and $\Gamma_{j}=\gamma_{j}+\gamma_{j}'$ is a cavity decay rate which is the sum of an input loss rate $\gamma_{j}$ and an intrinsic loss rate $\gamma_{j}'$.
-Then, the interaction Hamiltonian with respect to the free Hamiltonian can be linearized in the following equation: